DIJUNLIAO/RykLiaoStandardPool.github.io/Guidances/GuidanceGuide.md

-# GUidance from Regulation Authorities
+# Guidance from Regulation Authorities